 Sometimes, people can get confused when considering whether to make an Advance Care Directive (ACD) or a Power of Attorney (POA).
-Each document is different and serves a different purpose, however, both are equally important to have in place.
+Each document serves a different purpose, however, both are equally important to have in place.
 First, we need to understand the nature and effect of each document and then explore the differences between them.

 A Power of Attorney is a document that a person called the Donor or Principal makes that appoints another person (called the 'Attorney') to manage their affairs and act on their behalf.
 For example, an Attorney may be able to sign a lease, collect debts or determine what medical treatment the Principal will receive.
 A Power of Attorney allows an Attorney to "step into the shoes" of the Principal.

 There are 2 main types of Powers of Attorney:

 - General Power of Attorney: appoints someone to act in relation to another person's financial and legal affairs for a limited time.
 It is automatically cancelled if your capacity (or decision-making ability) becomes impaired.

 - Enduring Power of Attorney: appoints someone to act in relation to another person's financial, personal and medical affairs and will continue to operate should you have impaired capacity.